alex-w/HYG-Database/athyg/details.md

 Here are some items that are possible additions:

-1. Additional IDs of HYG stars w/out HIP or HD IDs in Tycho, making it possible to attach more HYG data to Tycho stars.
-2. Add proper motion data from GAIA.
+1. Add proper motion data from GAIA.
-3. Add radial velocity values (and so also full 3D space velocities) from GAIA.
+2. Add radial velocity values (and so also full 3D space velocities) from GAIA.
-4. Add BT (blue) magnitudes to Tycho's VT, giving us color index (on the BT and VT values) and also possibly an estimate of V magnitudes for Tycho stars, making magnitude values more consistent
+3. Add BT (blue) magnitudes to Tycho's VT, giving us color index (on the BT and VT values) and also possibly an estimate of V magnitudes for Tycho stars, making magnitude values more consistent
-5. Add spectral types directly from HD stars to ones that don't have them in HIP.
+4. Add spectral types directly from HD stars to ones that don't have them in HIP.
-6. Add 3-letter constellation labels for non-HYG entries.
+5. Add 3-letter constellation labels for non-HYG entries.